 - Under plausible scenarios for the development of the demand/supply balance, load factors, and generation margins, what is the profitability of Chinese coal-fired power plants and the scale of potential asset stranding?

 - What policies could be deployed to limit the political economy frictions of power sector transition in China?

 - What would be the potential economic retirement schedule of Chinese coal-fired power plants, given the modelled investment costs, load factors, and margins?
 Put more simply, how quickly could China get out of coal power?

 2017 Coal Transitions in China [PDF – 713 KB] Download

-IV.
+IX.
 LESSONS FROM PREVIOUS COAL TRANSITIONS

 The stabilisation of the climate system in line with the Paris Agreement on climate change is impossible without the timely phase out of unabated coal from the global energy system.
 As is increasingly recognised, this transition must also be “just” for workers and local communities.
 The Coal Transitions report inform the future of coal producing regions, highlighting key lessons from previous coal transitions, in the Netherlands, UK, Czech Republic, Poland, Spain and the US